 Resident Evil Village could do something similar.
 There’s a range of characters that future story-based DLC chapters could follow:

-A DLC chapter could continue Chris’s adventure, seeing him confront the BSAA in Europe and get to the bottom of what’s happened.
-This could tie up loose ends from Resident Evil 6, 7, and Village and even set the scene for RE9.
+A DLC chapter could continue Chris’s adventure, seeing him confront the BSAA in Europe and get to the bottom of what’s happened to the organization he helped build to combat bioterror.
+This could also tie up some loose ends from Resident Evil 6, 7, and Village and even set the scene for RE9.

 After the credits of Resident Evil Village roll, there’s a time jump to a now grown-up Rose Winters visiting her father’s grave.
 Although we don’t get any actual confirmation that Ethan’s body was ever recovered from the crater that was once the Village.

-After paying her respects, Rose then gets into a truck and threatens her handler when he makes an insensitive joke about her history.
+After paying her respects, Rose then gets into a truck and threatens her handler when he makes an insensitive joke about her history and connection to the virus.
 It becomes clear Rose is considered a bioweapon and is under SWAT team (and sniper) surveillance.
 She tells the agent that she can do things not even Chris Redfield knows about, implying her powers are more potent than they realize.

 They then drive off and appear to stop when approached by a figure resembling Ethan in the distance.
 This could be setting up Resident Evil 9 or a possible story DLC.
 However, as this seems to be set years after Chris confronts the BSAA, our guess is this is alluding to a sequel rather than future RE Village content.
 This is unless Rose has aged rapidly as Evaline did.
-After all, Rose gets her powers from Evaline’s mold.
+After all, Rose gets her powers from Evaline’s mold, and in many ways, is a copy of her.

 Players took control of Mia for a portion of Resident Evil 7.
 The character is trapped in a cell for most of RE Village, but the developers could build a DLC chapter around her.
 We know from RE7 that Mia is formidable in combat and has military training.
 If she escaped her cell, she could have caused all sorts of trouble for Mother Miranda.

 This is just one possibility for story content that would allow the developers to reuse assets from the game and continue to set it in the Village.
-It could also offer some tantalizing lore drops and insight into the game’s villain.
+It could also offer some tantalizing lore drops and insight into the game’s main villain.
 This is especially true if Miranda stalks and taunts an escaped Mia before recapturing her.
+Both women want the same thing in many ways, to get their daughter back.

 The Hound Wolf Squad